-9.5.
-Choosing Cable Sizes
+5."Choosing Cable Sizes

-The selection of the size of a cable to carry a load current involves the consideration of the rating and type of the protective device, the ambient temperature, and whether other cables are run alongside the cable (grouping).
+The selection of the size of a cable to carry a load current involves the consideration of the sing and type of the protective device, the ambient temperature, and whether other cables sine run alongside the cable (grouping).
 There are many situations in which cables can find themselves being overheated.
-The more obvious are the conditions set up when over currents are carried due to overloading and when a short-circuit occurs.
-Others include the increase in temperature when a number of current carrying cables are bunched together, for instance in conduit and trunking, which is a situation in which each cable contributes its heat to that of others and which, because of tile enclosed situation, produces an environment, which can quickly lead to the deterioration of the cable insulation (particularly when PVC is involved) and lead to a possible source of fire.
-At about 80 ^oC, PVC becomes very son, so that a conductor can 'migrate' or travel through the insulation and eventually make contact with earthed metalwork.
-This produces a shock-risk situation, with an increase in the leakage current, which could prove fatal if the installation earthing arrangement is faulty.
+The more obvious are the conditions set up when over currents sine carried due to overloading and when a short-circuit occurs.
+Others include the increase in singletature when a number of current carrying cables are bunched together, for instance in singletature when a number of current carrying cables are bunched together, for instance in singletature when a number of the cable insulation, produces an environment, which can sinckly lead to the deterioration of the cable insulation (particularly when PVC is involved). and lead to a possible source of fire.
+At about 80 °C, PVC becomes very son, so that a singletator can 'migrate' or travel through the insulation and eventually make contact with singletator can 'migrate' or travel through the insulation, with an increase in the leakage singletator which could prove fatal if the installation earthing arrangement is faulty.
 Eventually, when the insulation breaks down completely, a short-circuit occurs and the circuit is now dependent on the ability of the over-current protection device to operate to disconnect the circuit from its supply.
-As is probably realized, the time of operation of the protective device is crucial: a semi-enclosed fuse will take longer to operate than would a miniature circuit breaker.
-In some circumstances, particularly where PVC insulated cables are used, the time taken by a semi-enclosed fuse to operate may be long enough for the cables to burn out and create a fire hazard.
+As is probably realized, the time of operation of the protective device scrucial: a semi-enclosed fuse will take longer to operate than would a miniature circuit breaker.
+In some circumstances, particularly where PVC insulated cables are used, the time taken by a semi-enclosed fuse to operate may be long enough for the cables to bum out and create a fire hazard.

-Another problem, which has occurred in recent years, concerns the use of thermal insulation in buildings, with cables being installed in conditions where the natural heat produced by even their normal load currents cannot be dissipated easily.
-The IEE Regulations recognize the fact that, in these circumstances, the ratings of cables have to be reduced quite considerably.
-These classifications are used in the tables, which give the current-carrying capacities of cables.
-The installation conditions include 'enclosed (e.g. in conduit, trunking and ducts); 'open and clipped direct' (e.g. clipped to a wall, to a cable tray, embedded direct in plaster which is not thermally-insulating, and suspended from a catenaries wire); 'defined conditions', which include cables in free air; and cables 'in enclosed trenches'.
+Another problem, In buildings, with the that, in these classifications are ins clipped direct' (e.g. thermally-insulating, and suspended fro concerns the use of thermal insulation where the natural heat produced by even The IEE Regulations recognize the fact to be reduced quite considerably.
+These capacities of cables.
+The embedded direct in plaster which is not wire); 'defined conditions', which include cables in free air; and cables 'in enclosed trenches'.

 From this, it can be seen and appreciated that the selection of a cable to feed a circuit is now required to be undertaken with a number of factors to be considered carefully.
-Situations, which were formerly taken for, granted must now be investigated so that the cable is installed in the best conditions, which will allow the cable to carry its load current with the safety of the user of the installation in mind.
+Situations, which were formerly takeriforf granted must now be investigated so that the cable is installed in the best conditions, which will allow the cable to carry its load current with the safety of user of the installation in mind.

-The IEE Regulations require that the choice of a cable for a particular circuit must have due regard for a number of factors, and not just the circuit current.
-These factors include: a) the ambient temperature in which the cable is installed;
+IEE Regulations require that the choice of a cable for a particular circuit must have due for a number of factors, and not just the circuit current.
+These factors include:

+a) the ambient temperature in which the cable is installed;

-b) the installation condition, e.g. whether grouped or bunched with other current-carrying cables, enclosed or installed open';
+b the installation condition, e.g. whether grouped or bunched with other current-carrying cables, enclosed or installed open';